peterRomanDev/determine-nationality-app/README.md

     - [] style the user window in CSS
 - [] make the entire website responsive for mobile, tablet and desktop
 ### Displaying Users
-* fetch users
-    - [] fetch the users from the JSON placeholder API
-    - [] display the users from the JSON placeholder API in the list of users
-    - [] sort the list of users alphabetically
 * add user form
     - [] write a regular expression which only accepts letters, no spaces
     - [] add HTML attributes which limit the amount of characters which